How to Train Your Word Wizards

-The Magic Shapes handwriting resources are now complete.
+The Magic Shapes handwriting resources use basic shape making and fine motor skill activities to help children develop familiarity with the different shapes used to create letter forms.
 Every letter of the alphabet is available in:

 All letters have been created by hand and are intended to look like handwriting (opposed to computer generated).
 Each set is similar in style so the capital letters can be used with either the lowercase print and/or the cursive styles.